 The cemetery provides for burials and ash interments.
 There is also a memorial wall where plaques can be put in remembrance of a person who is not buried in the cemetery.

 Located south of the Mount Somers village centre off Hoods Road, the Mt Somers Cemetery provides for burials and ash interments.
-All burial plots are single depth, allowing for a maximum of 1 casket and two ashes urns, or 4 Ashes Urns.
+All burial plots are single depth, allowing for one casket.

 Chertsey Cemetery is on the east side of State Highway 1 south of Chertsey village, 32km north of Ashburton.
 The cemetery has been open since 1890.

 Ruapuna Cemetery is a rural cemetery which provides for burials.
 It is located on Coskeries Road.
 The earliest recorded burial is 1897.
-Burial plots are single depth, allowing for a maximum of 1 casket and two ashes urns, or 4 Ashes Urns.
+All plots are single depth.

 Alford Forest Cemetery is about 15km south of Methven on Alford Forest Road, off State Highway 72 (inland scenic route).
 The earliest burial records are from 1883.
-Burial plots are single depth, allowing for a maximum of 1 casket and two ashes urns, or 4 Ashes Urns.
+All plots are single depth.

 Winslow Cemetery has been operating since 1882 and provides for burials.
-The cemetery is situated on the east side of State Highway 1, 10km south of Ashburton and provides for burial interments.
+The cemetery is situated on the east side of State Highway 1, 10km south of Ashburton.

 Hinds Cemetery has been operating since 1893 and is located off State Highway 1 on Isleworth Road in Hinds.
-Burial plots are single depth, allowing for a maximum of 1 casket and two ashes urns, or 4 Ashes Urns.
+All plots at the cemetery are single depth and provides for burial plots only.

 Waterton Cemetery is a rural cemetery and has provided burial plots since 1881.
-The cemetery is situated on Grahams Road and provides for burial interments.
+The cemetery is situated on Grahams Road.